schnittchen/carafe/docs/CustomTasks.md

 we create the `priv` directory and copy `/etc/hostname` into it.

 If we make this happen before distillery's `release` mix task runs, the file will be part of the application in the release (that's what `priv` is for).
-So let's do just that:
+So let's do just that, using a hook:

 ```
 before "buildhost:mix:release", :add_to_priv